ThaminduDilshan/remote-user-store-connect/bi-di-user-store-2/README.md

 # GRPC Bi-Directional Remote User Store Sample

-This project contains a user store server and a remote client that can be operated in two modes.
+This project contains a GRPC user store server, a GRPC remote client and a sample user store manager.

-1. Private Remote Client (GRPC)

 For the demonstration purposes, the project only supports user authentication against a set of locally stored user credentials.

-## Private Remote Client

-This mode involves running a bi-directional gRPC server and a client application that communicates with an on premise user store to perform user operations such as authentication.
+This involves running a bi-directional gRPC server and a client application that communicates with an on premise user store to perform user operations such as authentication.

 The client should be kept private in a local environment and should only allow outbound communications to the server endpoint.
 The client initiates the connection with the server and creates a bi-directional communication channel.
-Both parties will keep the communication alive by sending heart beat messages.

-The server exposes a GRPC endpoint to connect from third party applications.
+The GRPC server exposes a GRPC endpoint to connect from third party applications such as the provided user store manager sample.

 ![Architecture diagram](resources/bidi-grpc-architecture.png)